open-telemetry/community/README.md

 We organize the community into Special Interest Groups (SIGs) in order to improve our workflow and more easily manage a community project.

+Please do not hesitate to contact SIG owners if the proposed time of the meeting or tools used are unavailable for you.
+For instance, it will be a good practce to alternate morning/evening meetings once SIG has representatives from 3 largely distinct timezones.
+The best way to report it and suggest an alternative is to file an issue on this repository or discuss it in SIG-specific gitter channel.

 ### Agent/Collector

 ### .NET SDK